 New Jersey's Early Intervention System

 New Jersey's Early Intervention System (NJEIS) under the Department of Health & Senior Services, implements a statewide system of services for infants and toddlers, birth to age three, with developmental delays or disabilities, and their families.
-If you have concerns about your child's development, call the toll-free referral number, 888-653-4463, or visit website for information.
+If you have concerns about your child's development, call the toll-free referral number, 888-653-4463, or visit online for information.

-For children, birth to age 21, with special health care needs, call the Special Child Health Services (SCHS) case management unit in your county for information about services available to you.
+For children, birth to age 21, with special health care needs, call the Special Child Health Services (SCHS) case management unit in your county for information about services available

 Project Child Find